livecode/livecode/docs/notes/bugfix-10634.md

-# Script editor "go to definition" does not find handlers in behaviors or library stacks.
+# Script editor "go to definition" does not find handlers in behaviors, backgrounds or library stacks.